 - gathering a set of emergency provisions in your home

-You can find more detailed information on preparing your home, business and community for a large-scale emergency here.
+You can find information on preparing your home, business and community for emergencies on GOV.UK.